 - 1. The current Instructor begins the chain of command. - 2.
-Department Chair Nursing Programs (Dr. Ebony Story) - 3.
+Department Chair Nursing Program (Dr. Ebony Story) - 3.
 Dean, School of Health Sciences (Dr. Kristie Searcy) - 4.
 Provost (Dr. Melissa Frank-Alston)

 It is the right of a student to voice concerns and to follow the chain of command, as listed.

 Verbalizing concerns in the appropriate manner will in no way affect academic standing.
 Please refer to the online Student Handbook and Wellness Guide and the College Catalog for the procedure for filing a grievance or complaint.

-Grade and Academic Appeals
+Grade/Academic Decision Appeals

 A student may appeal a final grade.
 Grade appeals are not considered a grievance as outlined by the college catalog.
-The student should first discuss the issue with the instructor who awarded the grade or made the academic decision.
+The student should first discuss the issue with the Instructor who awarded the grade or made the academic decision.
 This appeal should take place within two weeks of the awarded grade.
 If the consultation with the instructor does not satisfy the student, he or she may appeal in writing to the Department Chair.
-This must occur within one week of meeting with the instructor of the contested grade or decision.
+The written appeal must occur within one week of meeting with the instructor in regard to the contested grade or decision.
 If the student is not satisfied with the decision of the Department Chair, he or she may appeal to the Dean of the School of Health Sciences (form available in the Dean's office).
 A written submission of the form must be completed before an appointment will be established.
-This appeal should occur within four weeks of the contested grade or decision.
-If the student is not satisfied with the decision of the dean, the student may appeal in writing to the Provost.
-This appeal should occur within six weeks of the contested grade or decision.
+This appeal should occur within one week of meeting with the Department Head.
+If the student is not satisfied with the decision of the Dean of the School of Health Sciences, the student may appeal in writing to the Provost.
+This appeal should occur within one week of the decision from the Dean of Nursing.
 The decision of the Provost concerning the approval of a grade change is final.